Qapqal Xibe Autonomous County

+Etymology

+Qapqal means "the granary" in the Xibe language.

 History

 The Xibe, sent to garrison the area by the Qing dynasty, were divided into eight niru (companies); each niru established a settlement.
 The settlements are thus simply referred to as "First Niru" through "Eighth Niru", with the exception of the settlement established by the Sixth, which came to be known as Qapqal, thus giving the county its name.

 Subdivisions

 Qapqal administered 7 towns, 5 townships, and 1 ethnic township.